How much does Tesla insurance cost?

 Tesla is in a unique position to write insurance policies for its vehicles.
 With a deep understanding of the vehicles' advanced technology, Tesla can adjust its underwriting practices accordingly.
 For instance, Tesla can better account for advanced safety features and newer technologies such as autopilot, which could give other insurance providers pause.

 Owners of the Tesla Model 3, Model X, Model Y and Model S are eligible for Tesla Insurance.
 The company’s stated goal is to lower the cost of ownership and enhance the overall customer experience.
 The company says its unique understanding of its own technology and the true costs of repairs can help it bring down insurance costs for many owners.
-Car insurance through Tesla is currently available in California, Texas and Illinois, according to P&C Specialist.
+Car insurance through Tesla is currently available in California, Florida, Texas and Illinois, according to P&C Specialist.

 Tesla Insurance coverage options

 Tesla drivers can benefit from a number of unique coverages, but they can also expect the basic options available from other major insurance companies, including liability coverage (bodily injury and property damage), collision and comprehensive coverage, and uninsured/underinsured motorist.
 Some of the other coverages offered by Tesla include gap insurance, collision deductible buyback, and total loss deductible.
 At present, Tesla Insurance does not offer rideshare coverage, though this may change in the future.

 In another deviation from most standard insurers, Tesla is among the first to offer an Autonomous Vehicle Protection Package (though certainly not the last).
 This package includes liability coverage for autonomous vehicle owners, as well as wall charger coverage, electronic key replacement and identity fraud expenses.